benbahrenburg/Atlas/Resources/README.md

 Examples on how to use the providers can be found in the Examples folder.

-The provider code and documentation can be found in the lib folder.
+Altas code and providers can be found in the Altas directory along with readme documentation.

 ## Issues